Frequently Asked Questions:

 What does the % coverage mean on my levy invoice?

-The % coverage indicates what % of the funeral benefit would be paid, in the event of death.
+The % coverage indicates what % of the benefit payment would be paid, in the event of death.
 This % is based on which age a member joins the society.
 For more details, see the Constitution on the Information tab of this web site, Article 5.2

 Is there any "cash value" for members in the society, who wish to leave the society and receive some cash value payment?

-Since all levies are paid on an annual basis, to allow for a funeral benefit payment in the event of death in that year, those levies contain no cash value.
+Since all levies are paid on an annual basis, to allow for a benefit payment in the event of death in that year, those levies contain no cash value.
 Since the society operates within an annual budget / levy revenue, there is no cash value available to members who leave the society.